cattr-app/server-application/README.md

 npm run custom-api
 ```

+Then you can open [apidoc/index.html](apidoc/index.html)

 ## Links

 https://github.com/cattr-app/desktop-application – Cattr Desktop Application.
 You can also download the built app for
 any OS from the [official site](https://cattr.app/desktop/).

 https://github.com/cattr-app/frontend-application – Cattr Frontend Application.